-What is overlaying and underlaying in matched betting?
+This post explains all about overlaying and underlaying in matched betting.

-Use Trickybet advanced calculator to calculate standard matched bet lay stakes, overlays and underlays.
+Use Trickybet advanced calculator to calculate standard lay stakes, overlays and underlays.

 What is overlaying?

-Overlaying is laying more than a standard amount at a betting exchange.
+Overlaying is laying more than a standard lay stake at a betting exchange.

-By overlaying you win more money at the exchange if your lay bet wins, but make less profit if your back bet wins at the bookmaker.
+Overlaying wins more money at the exchange if your lay bet wins.
+But make less profit if your back bet wins at the bookmaker.

-Your horse is 6.00 to lay at Smarkets.
+Your horse is 6.0 lay odds at Smarkets.

-A standard lay would give a qualifying loss.
-So, overlaying is used to eliminate risk when matched betting.
+A standard lay stake would give a qualifying loss.
+So, we overlay to eliminate risk when matched betting.

 What is underlaying?

-- If your back bet wins – you get more profit.
+- If your back bet wins – you make more profit.

-- If your back bet loses – your profit is less than a standard matched bet.
+- Back bet loses – your profit is less than a standard matched bet.